radicle-dev/radicle-upstream/docs/submit-patch-using-upstream.md

    After a while a notification should appear confirming the completion of the checkout saying "radicle-upstream checked out to …".

+4. Navigate to the folder containing working copy and run `git config --local rad.seed https://maple.radicle.garden` to configure the seed peer for Upstream.

 ## Make Upstream commands available in your terminal